bobcgausa/cook-js/README.md

 The data fields consist only of properties that are likely to vary on a per-particle basis.
 Properties that are common to all particles, such as gravity, are defined in the parent Fountain.
 Since particles are so numerous, every effort was made to minimize the size of their structure definition.
-For example, per-particle properties, such as color, that can be derived from a particle's id or life are also factored out into its Fountain definition.
+For example, per-particle properties, such as color, that can be derived from a particle's id or life are factored out into its Fountain definition.

 The Fountain's particle creation function returns a Particle object so that it is easy for users to add additional,